 The John’s Island Foundation provides grant funding for capital needs to nonprofit agencies that serve residents in Indian River County.
-Agencies eligible for funding are those that serve people in need and whose programs are directed toward meeting needs or assisting with issues related to food, shelter, disabilities, health, age, abuse or children’s education.
+Agencies eligible for funding are those that serve people in need and whose programs are directed toward meeting needs or assisting with issues related to food, shelter, disabilities, health, aging, abuse or children’s education.

 Grant Request Guidelines